ihrke/pypillometry/docs/installation.rst

 otherwise, there were random crashes of the jupyter kernel for some reason.

+On Mac OS X, I had some trouble getting the compiler to work with PyStan.
+See `this issue <https://github.com/stan-dev/pystan/issues/622#issuecomment-518825883>`_ for a solution that worked for me.

 To enable interactive plotting widgets in jupyter notebook and jupyter lab, widgets need to be enabled in the notebook.

 .. code-block:: bash